WHEN YOU COME TO HOLY CROSS ON SUNDAYS, THIS IS WHAT YOU'LL FIND:

 You will be welcome.
 Everyone here is at some point in their journey of following Jesus.

 We particpate in worship together.
-There is a choice of three services with fellowship, food, and Spiritual Growth classes in between them.
+There is a choice of two services with fellowship, food, and Spiritual Growth classes in between them.

 In our services we pray together.
 We join in saying the Creed together.
 We move together--standing together to praise, sitting together for instruction, kneeling together for praying and for Communion.
 We pray both extemporaneous prayers and those that have stood the test of time, prayed by Christians worldwide for many hundreds of years.
 The latter use timeless words that can so beautifully capture our yearning for God and our joy because of his love and mercy.